pace-neutrons/Horace/documentation/smg/06_deployment_process.md

 After ensuring that all tests are passing on the production branches, the developer should leave the Horace/Herbert code tree and move his Matlab working folder to a temporary location, where the Horace distributive can be temporary placed.
+Normally this folder could be user home directory, e.g. cd ~ on Unix or cd c:\Users\UserName\Documents\MATLAB on Windows.
 After that, he runs the [`make_horace_deployment_kit`](https://github.com/pace-neutrons/Horace/blob/master/admin/make_horace_deployment_kit.m) script, which produces 5 archives.
 The main one -- ***horace_distribution_kit.zip*** containing the whole Horace code with demo files and tests and 4 smaller archives,